sgmurphy/wordpress-plugins/weglot/readme.txt

 = Can I use Weglot Translate on more than one website? =

 Yes, Pro plans and above offer multisite support.
-This allows you to manage several languages and several multilingual websites separately and gives access to one person per website.
+This allows you to manage translations in several languages and several multilingual websites separately and gives access to one person per website.

 = Does Weglot Translate provide support? =